 4. Tesla – Catch This Growing Company While you Still can (HOLD)

 This company is one for the long run.
 Tesla – the US-based manufacturer of electric cars, is arguably just at the start of its corporate journey.
 Had you bought Tesla shares five years prior to this article, you would have paid just $262 per share.

-Fast forward to June 2020 and we are now in all-time high territory at $935.
+Fast forward to June 2020 and the same stocks were priced at $935.
 This translates to a market capitalization of just $173 billion.
 I say ‘just’ because many would argue that this is just a fraction of what Tesla could be worth in years to come.

 This bullish sentiment is further amplified when you consider the other ventures that Tesla is behind – all of which centre of renewable, sustainable, and cutting-edge technologies.
 At the forefront of this is solar renewable solutions – which is likely to dominate the consumer energy industry in the very near future.

 The firm did facilitate a 5-for-1 stock split earlier in September, meaning that the above share price action has been diluted by a factor of 5.
 As such, Tesla’s current stock price of $425 is effectively $2,125 when readjusting for the split.